Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Asymptotics of the estimators

 \begin{theorem} Under Assumptions \ref{factors}--\ref{as-.LeeL} and $\frac{N}{T}\to\kappa$, as $N,T\to\infty$ for $0<\kappa<\infty$, \\ (i) when $r_{j,j+1}>\min\{r_{j},r_{j+1}\}$ and Assumption \ref{B_C_full_rank_project} holds, $Prob(\hat{k}_{j}=k_{j}^{0})\to1$;\\ (ii) when $r_{j,j+1}=\min\{r_{j},r_{j+1}\}$, $\hat{k}_{j}-k_{j}^{0}=O_{p}(1)$\\ for $j=1,\cdots,m_{0}$, where $r_{j,j+1}=rank([B_{j},B_{j+1}])$. \end{theorem}

 Theorem \ref{consistency} (i) demonstrates that the estimated change points converge to the true breakpoints w.p.a.1 for a Type 1 break.
-This result is stronger than that of Baltagi et al. (2021), who establish that the distance between estimated and true breakpoints is $O_{p}(1)$ for Type 1 changes.
-It is important to note that in Type 1 scenarios, where $r_{j,j+1}=\max\{r_{j},r_{j+1}\}$, the model accounts for the emergence and disappearance of factors.
-Our QML estimator proves to be consistent when the number of factors changes acorss regimes, whereas Ma and Su (2018) exclude this case by assumption.
+This result is stronger than that of \cite{Baltagi2021}, who established that the distance between estimated and true breakpoints is $O_{p}(1)$ for Type 1 changes.
+It is important to note that Type 1 breaks incorporate scenarios of emergence and disappearance of factors, which correspond to $r_{j,j+1}=\max\{r_{j},r_{j+1}\}$.
+Our QML estimator proves to be consistent when the number of factors changes across regimes, whereas \cite{Ma2018} excluded this case by assumption.
 Furthermore, Theorem \ref{consistency} (ii) suggests that the discrepancy between the QML estimators and the true change points is stochastically bounded for Type 2 changes.

-To validate these theoretical findings, we conducted simulations involving factor loadings with rotational changes (see DGP 1.D and DGP 1.E in Section 5).
-The simulation results reveal that our QML estimators exhibit significantly lower MAEs and RMSEs compared to those reported by Baltagi et al. (2021) and Ma and Su (2018).
+\begin{remark} The core intuition of Theorem \ref{consistency} (i) lies in how the QML objective function exploits cross-sectional information via the spectral properties of the pseudo-factors.
+Misidentifying a Type 1 breakpoint incorporates ``contaminated'' data from an adjacent regime, which inflates the near-zero eigenvalues of $\hat{\Sigma}(\cdot)$.
+Because the log-determinant is highly sensitive to small changes near singularity, this misalignment triggers a sharp increase in the objective function by an amount that increases with $N$.
+Hence, as $N$ grows, the objective function is minimized only at $\hat{k}_j = k_j^0$, ensuring point-consistency under Type 1 breaks.
+By contrast, for Type 2 breaks the loading spaces before and after the breakpoint coincide, so misplacing the breakpoint mainly redistributes the spectral mass among the large eigenvalues rather than inflating the near-zero ones.
+Hence, the objective function does not benefit from the near-singularity signal, and the estimator attains only the standard $O_p(1)$ rate in Theorem 2(ii), rather than point-consistency. \end{remark}